OpenMeshLab/MeshXL/README.md

 <details>
   <summary><b>Download Pre-Trained Weights</b></summary>

   We provide pre-trained weights for different sizes of models (i.e. `125m`, `350m`, and `1.3b`) on huggingface.
-Download the files from the links below:
+Download the pre-trained weights from the links below to replace the `pytorch_model.bin` files in the corresponding folders under `./mesh-xl/`.

   | Model Size |                    Download Link                    |
   |:----------:|:---------------------------------------------------:|